 Based on economic and environmental considerations, it is necessary to apply efficient and suitable technology for CO2 separation with low operating cost and energy consumption.
-Up to now, there are several gas separation technologies being investigated for post-combustion capture, namely,
+Up to now, several gas separation technologies are being investigated for post-combustion capture, namely,

 (c) Cryogenic distillation, and

 Although various new methods were suggested for CO2 separation, Granite and Brien reviewed some of the most novel methods for carbon dioxide separation from the flue and fuel gas streams, such as the use of electrochemical pumps and chemical looping for CO2 separation.